p12h4/DF-Guide/Bedrock/Guide.md

 ### 0.6.0: (Android Exclusive Version)
-- Any cake blocks that are placed, will convert to info_update2 in the next version.
-These blocks can be mined with any tool and will drop themselves

 - Top-half slabs are obtainable by placing slabs on the upper half and breaking them

 - Placing a slab adjacent to the world border and attempting to place a block that needs support (e.g. torches) on the side of the slab will result in the support block facing towards the world border